Smart-Ace-Designs/Show-DemoForm/Readme.md

 Microsoft .NET 6.x Framework
 - Open a supported command shell and navigate to the *Build* subdirectory in your local repository directory.
 - Run the following command from within your *Build* subdirectory:<br>
-``dotnet publish -f net6.0-windows -v q -nologo -o ..\Release\LTS; dotnet clean -f net6.0-windows -v q -nologo``
+``dotnet publish -f net6.0-windows -v q -nologo -o ..\Release\LTS-Legacy; dotnet clean -f net6.0-windows -v q -nologo``
-- The compiled executable will be created in the *Release\LTS* subdirectory of your local repository directory.
+- The compiled executable will be created in the *Release\LTS-Legacy* subdirectory of your local repository directory.
 This location can be changed by modifying the ``-o`` parameter in the above command.
 - The latest [Microsoft .NET 6.x Runtime](https://dotnet.microsoft.com/en-us/download/dotnet/6.0) will be required on any computer used to run the executable.

 Microsoft .NET 7.x Framework